oracle/terraform-provider-oci/website/docs/d/delegate_access_control_service_provider.html.markdown

 The following attributes are exported:

-* `compartment_id` - The OCID of the compartment that contains the Delegation Control.
+* `compartment_id` - The OCID of the compartment that contains the Service Provider.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `description` - Description of the Service Provider.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`